haqrafiul/gigabyte-b360m-hd3-hackintosh-efi/README.md

 This is an educational purpose only, potential mac users can try the flavor before investing in that ecosystem.

 I didn't have access to a mac\
-I have used .dmg from [Hackintoshzone](https://www.hackintoshzone.com/files/file/1044-niresh-high-sierra/)
+I have used .raw from [Olarila](https://www.olarila.com/topic/6278-new-vanilla-olarila-images/) to make my boot image

 ## My Hardware
 - CPU: Intel i5 8400